hassio-addons/addon-grafana/README.md

 - The ARM versions (e.g, Raspberry Pi) do not have support for PhantomJS, since Grafana does not support it.
 The PhantomJS project has been abandoned as well.
-- This add-on cannot support Hass.io Ingress at this moment.
-This is caused by technical limitation in both Grafana & Hass.io.

 ## Changelog & Releases